Furniture Makeover Idea for a Kid’s Room or Basement Hangout Area That They Can Create and Paint Themselves.

-This project is for all the moms out there who still have little children.
-There are many kids room decorating ideas that you can do, but this is one for your kids to do.
-I know you must be thinking- what the heck…about the table in the above photo, but it has a cute story.
+This project is for all the moms out there who still have children at home.
+There are many decorating ideas for children’s rooms that you can do, but this is one for your kids to do The table in the photo below has a very cute story.

 When my girls, Kelly and Mandy were about 10 and 12 they went out to play one Saturday morning.
 About an hour later I happened to be near a window and saw them with the help of a few neighborhood kids carrying this table down the street, although at the time it was finished in a dark walnut stain.

 Imagine my horror when I realized they were bringing it to our house.
 I quickly went out to meet them and they put the table down on the driveway and came running up to me all excited, “Look what we bought at a yard sale.
 It was only $10.00!”